WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 In the first case, the coordinator would know the links between your inputs and outputs based on your IP address.
 In the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will know the link between your transaction and your IP address.

+### How do I check the current version of Wasabi?
+In the GUI go to the top left menu `Help > About`, here you see the current version of your Wasabi.
+You can also verify in the command line by executing `wassabee --version`.
+Wasabi is cutting edge software, so it is well advised to stay up-to-date.

 ---

 #### Further Questions

-- Why is it important to verify PGP signatures?
 - How do I install Wasabi on Linux?
 - How do I install Wasabi on Microsoft?
 - How do I install Wasabi on iOS?
-- How do I check the current version of Wasabi?
 - How do I know about a new version of Wasabi?
 - How do I compile Wasabi from source?
 - How can I install Wasabi headless daemon without GUI?